 Frame Rate

-Frame rate affects how smooth the video appears.
-Common rates include 24, 30, and 60 frames per second (fps).
-For cinematic look, 24 fps is standard.
+The frame rate affects how smooth the video appears.
+Standard rates include 24, 30, and 60 frames per second (fps).
+For a cinematic look, 24 fps is standard.
 In contrast, action scenes or fast-paced content benefit from 60 fps for improved smoothness.

 Your video’s content and style dictate the frame rate choice.
 For example, gaming videos often thrive at higher frame rates, while interviews can comfortably sit at 30 fps.